lu-jiayi/homepage/index.md

 I am primarily interested in syntax and psycholinguistics.

 ### Syntax
 In the domain of syntax, I'm generally interested in island effects.
 Specifically, I have looked at the coordinate structure constraint (the islandhood of conjuncts), and the argument/adjunct asymmetry in island effects.
+I am also interested in the structure of clause chaining and coordination.

 (1) Coordinate structure constraint and the syntax of coordination: